-As a past rider in the Pan-Massachusetts Challenge bike-a-thon (PMC), U.S. Senator Scott Brown of Massachusetts knows all about the important role the event plays in funding cancer care and research at Dana-Farber.
+As a past rider in the Pan-Mass Challenge bike-a-thon (PMC), U.S. Senator Scott Brown of Massachusetts knows all about the important role the event plays in funding cancer care and research at Dana-Farber.

 Today, during a morning tour of Dana-Farber and its Leonard P. Zakim Center for Integrative Therapies, the senator got an up-close look at how some of that fundraising is being put to work.

 Brown is riding in his third PMC this weekend as a member of "Team Lenny," a squad that channels its support to the center spearheaded by its namesake and opened shortly after Zakim's 1999 death from the rare blood disorder multiple myeloma.